mobify/schemer/README.md

 Add a reference to the Schemer repo in your project's package.json and run `npm install`.

+You can install the current development branch in the repo by adding this:

+`"schemer": "git+ssh://git@github.com:mobify/schemer.git#development"`

 ### Mobify.js Support

 In order to run Schemer against Mobify.js projects, a custom version of the